grodansparadis/vscp-doc-spec/class2.level1.ir.md

 ----

 ## Type=48 (0x30) - VSCP Abstract Remote Format
-    VSCP_TYPE_REMOTE_VSCP
-Instead of sending codes that relates to a certain remote this format is general.
+    VSCP_TYPE_REMOTE_VSCPInstead of sending codes that relates to a certain remote this format is general.
 And therefore more flexible

  | Byte | Description                                                            |
  | :----: | -----------                                                            |